frederic-perez/AmE-dictionary/data/dictionary.md

 __jerk around__
 __jerk__ _n_ _slang_ Mean or unlikeable person.
 __jerry__
+__jerrycan__ _n_ :camera: (jerry can, jerrican) A flat-sided can with a capacity of between 4.5 and 5 gallons used for storing or transporting liquids, esp motor fuel: originally a German design adopted by the British Army during World War II.
 __jersey snagging__ _football_
 __jest__
 __jet black__ _n_ :two::hammer: _Her hair was jet black._